Once again a division of the UCR favors Peronism

 The Republic disappeared, its institutions were suppressed or replaced by business and union corporations, and the provinces and their feudal governments became dependencies of the central power.
 Today the authorities of radicalism (who surely ignore the past summarized above) are preparing to repeat that serious mistake.

-The Italian sociologist Gaetano Mosca – one of the first who, in 1926, denounced that Benito Mussolini’s government would lead Italy to war and dictatorship – was right when he explained in his work that it was not enough for a nation to have rivers and lakes, with fertile lands, with a merchant navy, with crops, in short, with material wealth so that its State could guarantee the freedom and progress of the population.
+The Italian sociologist Gaetano Mosca – one of the first who, in 1926, denounced that Benito Mussolini’s government would lead Italy to war and dictatorship – was right when he explained in his work that it was not enough for a nation to have rivers and lakes, with fertile lands, with a merchant navy, with crops, in short, with material wealth so that its State might guarantee the freedom and progress of the population.
 For the State to fulfill its mission of protecting the general interest – Mosca explained – it is necessary that it be led by a prepared, trained, cultured political class that does not allow itself to be corrupted… Anyway, it seems that the Italian sociologist was thinking in our country when he wrote it.

 In short: radicals fight among themselves not because they have insurmountable rivalries or condemnable ambitions.
 They do it because they lack preparation, because they ignore Argentine history, because they are not informed or trained to understand that there are political decisions that can cause serious damage to the country.